 NNSA’s SLD program works to strengthen the capabilities of partner countries to combat the illicit trafficking of special nuclear and other radiological materials at international border crossings and checkpoints.
 SLD accomplishes its mission by providing partner countries with radiation detection equipment, communications systems and training that will enable them to respond effectively to radiation alarms.
 The program also provides partners with support to further develop their capability to operate and maintain these detections systems over the long-term.
 To date, SLD has equipped 500 sites in more than 50 countries with radiation detection equipment.

-The CBRNe Capability Award is presented to Elly Melamed (middle) and Dick Pappas (right) of the Office of the Second Line of Defense.
+About the photo: The CBRNe Capability Award is presented to Elly Melamed (middle) and Dick Pappas (right) of the Office of the Second Line of Defense.
 The award was accepted on behalf of SLD by Guy Roberts (left).